creasico/laravel-nusa/resources/docs/en/api/http-endpoint.md

 The URL structure follows the hierarchical administrative levels of Indonesia: **Province** > **Regency** > **District** > **Village**.

-Each endpoint follows the same pattern which is can be accessed with or without file extension and by default will response as `json`.
+Each endpoint follows the same pattern which can be accessed with or without file extension and by default will response as `json`.
 Additional supported file extension are `csv` to download the data as `.csv` and `geojson` to retrieve the geographic data.

 ### 1. Provinces (Provinsi)